2012 United States House of Representatives elections in Connecticut: District 5

-Incumbent Democrat Chris Murphy has represented the 5th district since 2007.
-Murphy announced that he will not seek re-election for a fourth term.
+Incumbent Democrat Chris Murphy had represented the 5th district since 2007.
+He announced that he would not seek re-election for a fourth term.
 He instead ran for the U.S. Senate to replace Independent Democrat Joe Lieberman, who retired from the Senate.
 Murphy won election to the Senate.

 Democratic primary

 Prior to the Democratic primary, Donovan received the endorsement of the Connecticut Working Families Party and was granted placement on its ballot line for the general election.
 On August 30, Donovan withdrew his name from the Working Families line to allow the minor party to endorse Elizabeth Esty, the primary winner.